 Bamboo vs Silk Sheets Cost

-There’s no getting around it: silk sheets are much, much more expensive than bamboo sheets.
+There’s no getting around it: silk sheets are much, much more expensive.

 A decent set of bamboo sheets can be purchased for around $50, with higher-quality sets retailing up to $150.

-When shopping for silk sheets, it is important to consider the origin of the silk.
-The quality of the silk is determined by the diet of the silkworm that spins it.
+When shopping for silk sheets, it is important to consider the origin of the materials.
+The quality is determined by the diet of the silkworm that spins it.

-Wild silkworms eat whatever leaves are available to them, so the threads harvested from the wild have lower quality overall than cultivated silk.
-Wild silk sheets start at $300 for a queen sized bed.
+Wild silkworms eat whatever leaves are available to them, so the threads harvested from the wild have lower quality overall than cultivated material.
+Sheets made from wild silks start at $300 for a queen-sized bed.

-Cultivated silk, also called mulberry silk, comes from domesticated silkworms.
+Cultivated silk, also called mulberry, comes from domesticated silkworms.
 Their diet consists entirely of mulberry leaves.

-The silk produced from silkworm farms is considered to be the highest quality silk available.
-For a queen sized set of 100% mulberry silk sheets, plan to spend at least $500 and up to $800.
+The products produced from silkworm farms are considered to be the highest quality available.
+For a queen-sized set of 100% mulberry silk sheets, plan to spend at least $500 and up to $800.

 Are Bamboo Sheets Better than Silk?

-Bamboo sheets have a distinct advantage over silk sheets in three areas.
-First, bamboo sheets are considerably less expensive than silk sheets.
+Bamboo sheets have a distinct advantage over silk in three areas.
+First, it is considerably less expensive.

-They are also more durable and easy to care for, and don’t require special cleaning.
+They are also more durable, easy to care for, and don’t require special cleaning.
 And finally, they don’t trap as much heat, making for a cooler and more comfortable sleep.

-However, the texture of silk can’t be imitated or approximated.
+However, the texture and luxury of silks can’t be imitated or approximated.
 For some people, the extra cost and maintenance requirements are worth it.
-For the rest of us, there’s always bamboo.
+For the rest of us, there’s always the alternative.

 Bamboo vs Silk Sheets Infographic

-For more related content visit our comparison of bamboo vs cotton sheets to see how they rank.
-Which do you like better bammboo sheets or silk sheets?
+For more related content, visit our comparison of bamboo vs cotton sheets to see how they rank.
+Which do you like better bamboo or silk sheets?
 Let us know in the comments.